2dv514/syllabus/lectures/lectures/02_configuration_tools/slides.md

   1. Manual Configuration and written documentation
      - Simple and works in very small situations
      - Documentation get easy stale
-  2. Some manual, many small scripts
+  2. Some manual, many automation scripts
      - Hard to manage, share, configuration drift, ad-hoc
      - Writing script code that do stuff step-by-step

-  3. Configure the state rather then step-by-step
+  3. **Configure the state** rather then step-by-step
      - Out of state with notify the systems
      - Using modern configuration tools
      - Using Domain-specific languages (DSL) instead of script